 This example explains how to set up AXIS License Plate Verifier together with the camera's I/O port to open a barrier for a known vehicle entering, for example, a parking area.

 - Camera physically installed and connected to the network. - AXIS License Plate Verifier up and running on the camera. - Cables connected between the barrier and the camera's I/O port. - Basic setup done.
-See .
+See Basic setup on page 7.